Yonisen/WarThunder_Yellow_Mark_Rangefinder/README.md

 # WarThunder_Yellow_Mark_Rangefinder_21

 Rangefinder on the yellow mark on the map.
 It works on <b>any</b> computer, even the oldest one.<br>
 Uses screenshots and overlay.
 Based on a neural network YOLOv5 from ultralitics.
-All calculations go through the processor.
+All calculations go through the processor.<br>
+This version is my translation of the original which is <a href="https://github.com/Yonisen/WarThunder_Map_Marker_Finder">here</a>

 ## Installation